Request Information

 Business in Action

 Spend 12 hours in the Practice Lab, where theoretical concepts are put into practice and participants learn through experience.
-You will create a fundraising campaign, walk in the shoes of a Museum Curator, learn how to buy exhibits, and arrange restoration of artifacts.
-Powered by MAXXI MUSEUM.
+Learn and apply marketing concepts specific to arts, museum, and auction management.
+In partnership with Christie’s.

 Practice Oriented Learning